arturaugusto/lexicographical-radix64/README.md

 # lexicographical-radix64
 Snippet to convert integers to radix64 strings in lexicographical order.

+Useful to generate small date-based ids for NoSQL databases.

 Based on this Nejc Jezersek SO answer: https://stackoverflow.com/questions/6213227/fastest-way-to-convert-a-number-to-radix-64-in-javascript/64072170#64072170

 ```javascript